shermanloan/scejson-doc/doc/module-loan.md

 | String | no | 0, 2 | 2 |

-If the number of decimal places allowed for currency values used in the request is a value other than `2`, then this attribute will be present and will inform the application parsing the output of the correct value.
+If the number of decimal places allowed for currency values used in the request is a value other than `2`, then this field will be present and will inform the application parsing the output of the correct value.
-If this attribute is *not* present, then the number of decimal places allowed for currency values used in the request is `2`.
+If this field is *not* present, then the number of decimal places allowed for currency values used in the request is `2`.

 ### 🟦 FedBox